a-saven/Battleship/README.md

 This is Battleship game for one player

 Initial board is 10x10
-On it there are 5 ships of random size 2-5 and positions (for fun)
+On it there are 5 ships of random size 2-5 and positions Hit rating and counters for interest

 ## Available Scripts